stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

 .. automethod:: psyclone.psyir.symbols.Symbol.replace_symbols_using

-All PSyIR `Node` classes also implement this method.
-In this case, it walks down the PSyIR tree and updates any Symbols using those in the supplied table.
+All PSyIR `Node` classes also implement this method and call it when a `copy` operation is performed on the tree.
+The implementation in `Node` walks down the PSyIR tree and updates any Symbols using those in the supplied table.
 As the PSyIR supports nested scopes,  each `ScopingNode` is associated with a new symbol table.
 Therefore, the implementation within this class